 Important: Do not touch the adhesive side of the red grid.

 Gently place the sticky side of the red grid against the surface you wish to test.

 Gently reseal the Bio-Scan 400 back onto the white backing paper.

 Place the Bio-Scan 400 sample back in the plastic case.
 Complete the Chain of Custody card, filling out all information in black ink.
 Be sure to record the sample location and the surface the sample was collected from.

 Place the Bio-Scan 400 sample and Chain of Custody card in the postage prepaid envelope and mail it to the laboratory for analysis.

 Chain of Custody Form

 An easy to understand lab report is provided that indicates the amount of each found particle and the percentage of the total count.
-A color graph displays the levels of the various microscopic pollutants found and compares these levels to normal levels as defined by the 10 year study by EDLab.
+A color graph displays the levels of the various microscopic pollutants found and compares these levels to normal levels.
 A Healthy Home / Building Considerations sheet is included with suggestions for actions you can take that may help improve your indoor environment.
 A description of each particle type is included and covers areas such as: